bwInfoSec/ldapasswd/README.md

 # ldapasswd

+This is a minimal go ldap frontend for users to change their password.

-This frontend is intended to run behind a reverse proxy and has no native TLS/SSL support!
+**This frontend is intended to run behind a reverse proxy and has no native TLS/SSL support!**

-## LDAP tools in go

-Currently only password change is supported.
+## Licence

+The source code of this project is licenced under the EUPL 1.2 but the rights to all images, logos and artwork are restricted.